SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Generating Images using GANs in Tensorflow.md

 ```

 ### Defining the Discriminator
 The GAN uses the Discriminator (D) to identify how real the Generator's outputs look by returning a probability of real vs fake.
 This part of the network can be thought of as a binary classification problem.
-To solve this binary classification problem, we need a rather simple network composed of blocks of Fully Connect Layers (FC), Leaky ReLU activations and Dropout layers.
+To solve this binary classification problem, we need a rather simple network composed of blocks of Fully Connect Layers (FC), Leaky ReLU activations and [[../../Dropout|Dropout]] layers.
 Note that the final layer has a block with an FC layer and a Sigmoid.
 The final Sigmoid activation returns the classification probability that we require.
 ```python
 def build_discriminator():